Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Background

 GNNs have been able to achieve relevant performance results in multiple domains where data is typically structured as a graph \cite{gilmer2017neural, battaglia2016interaction}.
-Since computer networks are fundamentally represented as graphs, it is inherent in their design that GNNs offer unique advantages for network modeling compared to traditional neural network architectures (e.g., fully connected NN, convolutional NN, etc.).
-Recent work has shown their potential for network performance prediction \cite{rusek2019unveiling}, even when making predictions on network topologies unseen during training \cite{suarez2019challenging}.
+Since computer networks are fundamentally represented as graphs, it is inherent in their design that GNNs offer unique advantages for network modeling compared to traditional neural network architectures (e.g., fully connected NN, Convolutional NN, etc.).